gitter-badger/kuzminki/README.md

   val created = column[ZonedDateTime]("created")
 }
 ```
-If a column has null values Option.
+If a column has null values use Option.
 ```scala
 val country = column[Option[String]]("country")
 // or